 You’re starting an agency, and you barely have enough to keep the business above water.
 Most successful agencies are entirely dependent on tools to get their work done.
 Unfortunately, some of these tools can be too pricey for startup agencies, or even if they are free, access to some features are often limited.

 While you do need to spend to use tools, you don’t need to get your hands on almost every tool out there.
 Just the ones that matter to your process and can deliver the value that you’re looking for – such as keyword rank tracker and campaign monitoring.

 Your Agency Solution

 Two words: free dashboard.

-Not just any dashboard—a dashboard with everything you need to get started.
+Not just any dashboard—an SEO dashboard software with everything you need to get started.
 No need to use different tools here and there, so you can start launching campaigns with your new clients.

-On top of that, the Agency Advantage platform provides you with more access to automation tools and premium resources that make it easier to start your digital marketing agency.
+On top of that, our SEO platform provides you with more access to automation tools and premium resources that make it easier to start your digital marketing agency.

 “I don’t know how to sell my services.”

 Not all agency owners are natural salespeople, which poses the question, “How do I sell SEO/PPC/social media/web design?”

 But here’s the thing: lacking the innate talent of being a salesperson doesn’t mean you can’t sell.
 It all boils down to how you sell the service and position yourself from the other digital marketing firms out there.
 We’ve worked with enough new agencies to know how much this pain point halts their progress, and here’s what we noticed most new agencies try to do: